funvill/funvill.github.io/_posts/2009-08-03-centennial.md

 ---
-title: Centennial
+title: "Centennial"
 date: 2009-08-03 10:57:00
+categories:
+- Dice
-categories: Dice Games
+- Games
+slug: centennial

 ---

 Centennial is a Dice game, also known as Martinetti and Ohio.

 <strong>What you need to play</strong>